kirklin/caption2md/README.md

 # Caption2MD

-A simple Python tool that converts SRT subtitle files to readable Markdown documents.
+A simple Python tool that converts SRT subtitle files to readable Markdown documents, powered by Google Gemini AI.

 ## Features

+- Leverages Google's Gemini AI model to process subtitle content
 - Converts SRT subtitle files to clean Markdown format
 - Removes timestamps while preserving subtitle text
+- Intelligently formats AI-generated captions for better readability
 - Batch processes multiple SRT files in a directory
-- Automatically renames files by removing "（自动生成）" (auto-generated) tags
 - Creates a flag file to indicate when processing is complete

+## AI Integration

+Caption2MD utilizes Google's Gemini AI model to enhance the conversion process from SRT to Markdown.
+This integration allows for:

+- Improved text formatting and organization
+- Better handling of AI-generated captions
+- Enhanced readability of the final Markdown document

 ## Installation